 Attention

-Attention is like a mental spotlight that helps us focus on specific things.
-We choose what to think about or notice when we pay attention.
-It’s akin to when you’re watching TV, and someone asks you a question — you have to pay attention to hear and understand before you can answer.
+Attention is like a mental spotlight that lets us focus on particular things.
+For instance, when you’re watching TV, and someone asks you a question — you have to pay attention to hear and understand before you can answer.

 Attention and memory are closely intertwined.
-Selective attention is necessary for information to move from our quick, brief sensory memory into our short-term memory.
-Moreover, people’s ability to control and maintain attention improves as they grow up, which is why adults usually have better memory than children.
+Selective attention is indispensable for information to move from our quick, brief sensory memory into our short-term memory.

 Metacognition